 INFORMATION NIGHTS Key Issue Specific Comments Administration Response Heritage & Character The corner of Cleaver and Carr Street, the Hyde Park area and Florence Street should remain as a character area To preserve heritage buildings, height could be developed at the back to retain frontages Concern over new land uses next to heritage buildings An R100 zone is suggested for Newcastle Street instead of the proposed R160 The City values its heritage and the character of the precinct.
 To support this, the demolition of any building in the City requires a planning approval following an assessment to establish whether the building is significant and should be protected.
 The forthcoming 'Character Retention Areas' will provide another layer of planning protection for properties which contribute to the streetscape.
 Concerns with high density Lack of infrastructure provision Traffic congestion Parking To reduce the impact on the existing network, future development may result in ongoing demands on the local parking network.
 Density has been located where alternative transport modes and other amenities are located to reduce the number of car trips required.
 The City's new bike lanes are also being constructed on Bulwer Street.
-General Concern was raised over lower density blocks surrounded by areas of higher density There were a mix of comments between residents who wanted to protect heritage and character and those who wanted to have the option to redevelop at a higher density Increased provisions to deal with 'interface' conflicts currently experienced between high and low density development will be addressed by way of a policy.
+General Concern was raised over lower density blocks surrounded by areas of higher density There were a mix of comments between residents who wanted to protect heritage and Increased provisions to deal with 'interface' conflicts currently experienced between high and low density development will be addressed by way of a policy.